visual-layer/fastdup/README.md

 View the API docs [here](https://visual-layer.readme.io/docs/v1-api).

 ## Learn from Examples
 Learn the basics of fastdup through interactive examples.
-View the notebooks on GitHub, nbviewer.
-Or even better run them on Google Colab or Kaggle, for free.
+View the notebooks on GitHub or nbviewer.
+Even better, run them on Google Colab or Kaggle, for free.

 <table>
   <tr>